MicrosoftDocs/dynamics-365-unified-operations-public/articles/supply-chain/master-planning/more-about-dynamic-negative-days.md

 ![What follows is a screenshot of the results](./media/negative-days-20.png)

 You may notice that the sales order requirement date listed above is January 9th instead of January 10th.
-That is again because the screenshot was taken in 2015, when January 10th is a Saturday, so the requirement date of the order should be the previous working date&mdash;Friday, January 9th.
+That is again because the screenshot was taken in 2015, when January 10th was a Saturday, so the requirement date of the order should be the previous working date&mdash;Friday, January 9th.

 MRP creates a planned purchase order to fulfill the demand requested by the first sales order, but then it also recommends you **cancel** this planned order, because you can advance the existing purchase order and increase the quantity on it.

-The results are not wrong by any means.
-But MRP will potentially run longer, because it will need to create all the delays and suggestions.
+The results are not wrong by any means, but MRP will potentially run longer, because it will need to create all the delays and suggestions.
 Also, the planner may need more time to understand the MRP results.
 Most importantly, in this case, it’s essential that the planner understands and uses the action messages.

-Lowering the negative days to a value that's closer to the item's lead time and using the Dynamic negative days setting will give the following result:
+Lowering the negative days to a value that's closer to the item's lead time and using the dynamic negative days setting will give the following result:

 ![What follows is a screenshot of the results](./media/negative-days-21.png)